 South 32 treats the climate and our environment just like it treats its workers: badly.
+A strong Safeguard Mechanism would pull major polluters like South 32 into line so that these corporations start driving down harmful emissions.

 11. Esso Australia